siangernlow/tp/docs/UserGuide.md

 #### Adding a visit

-When you want to add a visit, you can use the following command to add a visit by the person, location of visit and date of visit
+If you want to add a visit, you can use the following command to add a visit by the person, location of visit and date of visit

 Format: `addVisit PERSON_IDENTIFIER LOCATION_IDENTIFIER d/DATE`